getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster.md

   - beginner
 ---

-This tutorial shows you how to get your first containerized application up and running on Carina in a minimal amount of time.
+This tutorial shows you how to get your first containerized application running on Kubernetes in a minimal amount of time.

-No prior knowledge of containers, or Docker is necessary.
-This tutorial works on Linux, Mac, and Windows.
+No prior knowledge of containers, or Kubernetes is necessary.

 **Note**: This guide uses the website to create a cluster.
 To use the command-line interface, see [Getting started with Kubernetes and the Carina CLI]({{ site.baseurl }}/docs/getting-started/create-kubernetes-cluster-with-cli/).